xboix/frivolous_dnns/README.md

 ## Setup

 Network training is implemented in Tensorflow 1.14 (untested with 1.15).
-Most other dependencies are common such as numpy or scipy.
 To guarante that things will successfully run, use the docker image from [https://hub.docker.com/r/xboixbosch/tf1.14](https://hub.docker.com/r/xboixbosch/tf1.14).

-## Networks

-TODO explain how to get our trained networks

 ## Initializing Experiments